Addons

 The groups listing has the following LDAP attributes:

-Since all Cloudron apps run within a read-only filesystem, this addon provides a writeable folder under /app/data/
+All apps run within a read-only filesystem.
+This addon provides a writeable folder under /app/data/.

-All contents in that folder are included in the backup.
-On first run, this folder will be empty.
-File added in this path
+All contents in this folder are included in backups.
+On first run, this folder is empty.
+Files added to this path

 as part of the app's image (Dockerfile) won't be present.
-A common pattern is to create the directory structure required
+Create the directory structure required by

 chown -R cloudron:cloudron /app/data